carneymo/42d-training/regular-expressions/puzzles/puzzle2.md

     of potential cafés where the meeting could take place, but I need your help to identify the correct one.

-    The secret code they use has the following rules:
-    1. The café's name starts with the letter 'C'
-    2. The café's name ends with the letter 's'
-    3. The café's name has exactly 6 letters
-    4. The café's name contains the letter 'r' as the third character
+    "Start with the third letter and ends in the 19th letter but naught only 6 letters in length it has with the 18th letter between them."

     Here's the list of potential cafés: